prpl-25/Reflectrospect/README.md

 # Reflectrospect
-IOS App that helps you log you mood, emotions, and check history/patterns over time.
+IOS App that helps you log your mood, emotions, and check history/patterns over time.

 **Main Idea**
 A user-friendly mood-tracking application designed to help users monitor, record, and track their emotional well-being.